FunkyMicrowave/FOR_Lokaverkefni/README.md

 # FOR_Lokaverkefni
 # ANIME IS THE DEVIL OVER YOUR SOUL!!!!!!!
-ætlum örgl að gera tump trumps
+ætlum örgl að gera top trumps
 Hópur Brynjólfur, Matias